sisterinthelord/E-commerce-Sales-and-Customer-Analysis-using-SQL-and-Power-BI/README.md

 Average Rating → Customer satisfaction level

-🧭 Key Findings
+🧭 Key Insights
-A small number of customers account for a disproportionately high share of total revenue Certain brands dominate both sales and customer ratings Customers within specific age groups contribute more significantly to revenue Digital payment methods (credit/debit) are the most commonly used Average rating indicates generally positive customer satisfaction
+ASUS generated the highest total revenue, indicating strong product demand.
+Customers aged 26–35 contributed the largest share of sales, making them a key target segment.
+Debit card is the most frequently used payment method, highlighting customer preference for direct payments.
+The average rating of 3.62 suggests moderate customer satisfaction, indicating room for improvement.
+A small group of customers contributes a significant portion of total revenue, showing the presence of high-value users.
+USHA has the highest average rating (4.3), indicating strong customer satisfaction and product quality.
+Sales peaked in February, suggesting a potential seasonal or promotional trend.

 🧠 Business Recommendations
-Target high-value customers with loyalty and retention strategies Promote top-performing brands through marketing campaigns Focus on preferred payment methods to streamline checkout experience Personalize marketing based on age group behaviour Monitor lower-rated products to improve customer satisfaction
+Increase marketing focus on high-performing brands like ASUS Develop loyalty programs for top-spending customers Optimize debit card payment experience for smoother transactions Improve lower-rated products to enhance customer satisfaction Promote highly rated brands (e.g., USHA) to boost trust and conversions Target the 26–35 age group with personalized campaigns Align promotions with observed sales peaks (e.g., February trends)